sayo96825/Chatbot/README.md

 ### Class Organization
 The main class of Chatbot.java is comprised of a menu with 6 different choices: missing food, late delivery, quality of food, delivery driver, other, and exit.
 Based on the choice of the customer, the code will print out a helpful response, ask for more clarification, or provide options for the customer all of which may utilize the 5 helper methods found at the bottom of the code.
 Essentially, the code uses conditional logic that moves its way through a menu based on the customers response.
+### A3 Updates
+In A3, we would work on the old bot we created and implement new features to it.
+Moreover, our bot would also have one more topic on the issues the customers might encounter.
+All the new features would provide the customers with even better experience when they have any issues.
+On the background of our program, we record the user's inputs to analyze them using named entity recognition and POS(part-of-speech) tagging to improve the conversation.
+Lastly, we have unit tests to test certain part of the program.
+With all the visible and invisible features, we could make the conversation more smoothe.

+List of change:
+1. GUI- when the programming is running, a new window would pop up to let the user start the conversation.
+2. NER- Gather user's inputs and identify each word as an object, name, nationality etc.
+Example: (french, NATIONALITY) (refund,O)
+4. POS- POS is also called grammatical tagging.
+It gathers user's inputs and identify each word as nouns, adjectives etc.
+Example: hi   UH, yes   UH, I   PRP, missing VBG
+6. potter stemmer
+7. Unit testing